MaherKaram/snake-royale/README.md

 The latest authoritative game state is continuously serialized and broadcast to all relevant clients.

 **Separation of concerns**
-Protocol handling, network transport, simulation, client state, UI components, and screen management are separated into distinct modules.
+Protocol handling, transport, simulation, client state, UI components, and screen management are separated into distinct modules.

 **Failure handling**
 Disconnects, invalid requests, duplicate usernames, failed sends, and interrupted TCP messages are handled without requiring the entire application to terminate.